 Design For Digital #3 – Business Mon Amour

-Digital Transformation needs a fusion between digital capabilities and business change, not just alignment.
-In order to earn ‘business love’, the IT department must successfully deliver while sharpening its ability to innovate through technology.
-First, the requirements binder needs to go: once seen as a bridge, it is now often perceived as a barrier between business and IT.
+Digital Transformation needs a true fusion between digital capabilities and business change, not merely alignment.
+To earn ‘business love’, the IT department must successfully deliver, while demonstrating digital mastery and the ability to innovate through technology.
+First, the requirements binder needs to go.
+Once seen as a bridge, it’s now often perceived as a barrier between business and IT.
 Instead, digital platforms need to build the inspiration to jointly assemble the right solutions for change.
-The IT function is successful if the business side happily takes the stage to testify about technology benefits, as well as take the lead in digital transformation projects, plus hold a significant part of the IT budget.
+The IT function is successful, if the business side happily takes the stage to testify about technology benefits, and the lead in Digital Transformation projects.
+Plus, holding a significant part of the budget doesn’t hurt.

-As they needed each other, they found a way of working together: Business puts together big binders of requirements, ships them to IT, which, a few months or years later, delivers the finished product – an application that, when it works, meticulously fulfills every requirement.
-Good in theory, frustrating in practice – the application by definition fulfills yesterday’s requirements.
+As they needed each other, they found a way of working together.
+Business puts together big binders of requirements, ships them to IT, which, a few months or years later, delivers the finished product — an application that, when it works, meticulously fulfills every requirement.
+Good in theory, frustrating in practice — today’s application by definition reflects yesterday’s requirements.

-When in love, one speaks in a way that is easily understandable for the partner – goodbye jargon!
-When in love, one spends lots of time together – ideas are generated together, separate strategies become one, projects are integrated as a matter of course, responses come before questions, one rhythm binds the orchestra.
+When in love, one speaks in a way that is easily understood by the partner — goodbye jargon!
+When in love, one spends lots of time together.
+Ideas are generated, separate strategies converge and become one, projects are integrated, responses come before questions — a single rhythm binds the orchestra.
 When in love, one experiences harmony and collaboration.

 Utopian?
 No, a way of life for Digital Enterprises — and one of the keys to their success.

 How do you know when business and technology are in love?
-Here are five indices.
+Here are love indices:

 – Capabilities over Requirements